tituschewxj/tp/docs/UserGuide.md

 **Parameters of `find` command:**

+Both `KEYWORD` and `[MORE_KEYWORDS]…​` accept alphanumeric and special symbols as their supplied value, and are separated by spaces when supplied.

-- `KEYWORD` is the first keyword to search for.
+* `KEYWORD` is the first keyword to search for.
 This is a compulsory parameter.

-- `[MORE_KEYWORDS]…​` are additional, optional keywords to search for.
+* `[MORE_KEYWORDS]…​` are additional, optional keywords to search for.
 You can have any number of additional keywords.

 </box>